greenlight-coop/infrastructure/terraform/README.md

 ## Terraform Workspace

 To test non-trivial infrastructure configuration changes, it's recommended to use a Terraform workspace.
-This allows for deployment of the infrastructure to a temporary environment (set of GCP projects) that can then be destroyed after the modifications have been vetted and merged to master.
+This allows for deployment of the infrastructure to a temporary environment (GCP project and cluster) that can then be destroyed after the modifications have been vetted and merged to master.

 * Checkout a branch of the infrastructure and/or argocd-apps projects based on the current GitHub issue number.